vgrade/CovidVaccineSlotAvailablityChecker/README.md

- # Cowin vaccine availablity checker
+ # Cowid Vaccine Slot Availablity Checker
  Powershell script to check cowid vaccine slot availablity in india using public apis of cowin portal

  # How to SetUp